sdlab-naist/website/content/ja/authors/kundjanasith-thonglek/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Student

+# Order this person will appear
+#  For current students: year and month of enrollment
+#  For past students: year and month of graduation
+weight: 201810
 ---

 ## プロフィール